Quick Links

 Manipulatives and the Concrete-Pictorial-Abstract (CPA) Approach

 We believe it is vital for children to have hands on experience to support them with new mathematical concepts and develop deep conceptual understanding.
-Concrete resources and manipulatives are used throughout the Inspire programme and all children in the school have access to them in every lesson.
-The concrete–pictorial–abstract (CPA) approach is central to the Inspire Maths programme.
-Carefully considered and constructed representations and images are used in the Inspire Pupil Textbooks and Practice Books to support children’s learning.
-Through using Inspire Maths we can ensure that there is a consistent and coherent use of models and images as the children progress through the programme.
+Concrete resources and manipulatives are used throughout our maths teaching and all children in the school have access to them in every lesson.
+The concrete–pictorial–abstract (CPA) approach is central to our teaching and carefully-considered and constructed representations and images are used to support children’s learning.

 Problem Solving

-Problem solving is at the heart of the Inspire Maths approach.
+Problem solving is at the heart of our approach.
 The programme builds on the development of skills by ensuring that children are able to apply their learning to increasingly sophisticated problems.
 We believe that through this approach children develop the deep conceptual understanding, which we aim for.
-One of the key heuristics used to support children’s problem solving in the Inspire Maths approach is bar modelling.
+One of the key heuristics used to support children’s problem solving is bar modelling.
 Bar modelling is an integral part of our teaching and learning in mathematics throughout the school with the aim of children being able to confidently and independently use bar modelling to solve challenging problems by the time they reach Year 6.

 A Maths Lesson at Rose Green Junior School

-As a result of the significant impact of the Covid-19 pandemic on children learning, we have made the decision to prioritise maths in our curriculum.
-The first hour and 20 minutes of each day is reserved for maths across the school.
-This session is split into two parts; a 50 minute first session followed by a 20 minute second session, which is used for same day intervention (SDI).
+Maths is taught daily and each lesson is split into two parts: a 50 minute first session followed by a 20 minute second session, which is used for same day intervention (SDI).
 In the children’s break between the two sessions the teacher makes quick formative assessments of the children’s understanding and prepares to provide the children who need it with rapid and appropriate intervention so that they progress with their peers and do not fall behind.
 When the children continue their maths, following the break, the majority of the class continue with their independent work whilst the teacher supports a small group.

 At Rose Green Junior School, children are taught in mixed ability classes.
 In some cases, extra adults are utilised to allow children to be taught in smaller groups.
 Concrete resources and manipulatives are readily available in boxes on each table and children use them to support their learning.

 In a maths lesson at Rose Green Junior School, mathematical conversation is encouraged, ensuring that children of different abilities can support each other and enrich their understanding and vocabulary.
 All children work toward achieving the same objective and additional challenges and extensions are used to extend the more able.
-The Inspire Maths approach is based around the use of high-quality textbooks and pupil practice books.
 Each child has their own Practice Book and these provide children with varied and frequent practice and challenging activities that help children achieve greater depth of understanding.

 In addition to their morning maths lessons, each class has regular fluency of number skills practice sessions in which time they work on developing mathematical fluency including the ability to recall and apply knowledge rapidly and accurately.